awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 You can use the **Simple** or **Advanced** view\.
 With the **Simple** view, you specify the size and type of volume\.
 To specify all volume parameters, choose the **Advanced** view \(at top right of the card\)\.

 By using the **Advanced** view, you can configure each volume as follows:
-+ **Volume type**: Select Amazon EBS or instance store volumes to associate with your instance\.
++ **Storage type**: Select Amazon EBS or instance store volumes to associate with your instance\.
 The volume types available in the list depend on the instance type that you've chosen\.
 For more information, see [Amazon EC2 instance store](InstanceStorage.md) and [Amazon EBS volumes](ebs-volumes.md)\.
 + **Device name**: Select from the list of available device names for the volume\.
 + **Snapshot**: Select the snapshot from which to restore the volume\.
 You can search for available shared and public snapshots by entering text into the **Snapshot** field\.
 + **Size \(GiB\)**: For EBS volumes, you can specify a storage size\.
 If you have selected an AMI and instance that are eligible for the free tier, keep in mind that to stay within the free tier, you must stay under 30 GiB of total storage\.
 For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.